subquery/documentation/docs/subquery_network/testnet/indexers/install-indexer-linux.md

-# How to Install the Indexing Service on Linux(TestNet)?
+# Install Indexing Service on Linux

 Let's see how to run the Indexer Service on a cloud provider.